KyleDavisDev/sauce-for-your-thoughts-front/readme.md

 - [ ] Make sure site is fully ADA compliant.
 - [ ] Add links out to social media.
 - [ ] Investigate more into styled components.
+- [ ] Write 'privacy' page.
+- [ ] Add 'Display Name' for users on signup and as something they are able to update.